Sensei-Node/sensei-stake/README.md

 ### How to create a validator in the V2 (not a existing validator)

 For the new user, they have to mint the nft in SenseiStakeV2 with 32 eth.
 The process is the same as the SenseiStakeV1.
+The method of the SenseiStakeV2 is `mintValidator()`

+### How to make partials withdraws in V2

+En cualquier momento el usuario puede claimear lo que sea que el contrato de servicio asociado a su NFT posea.
+Se hace withdraw haciendo llamado a la funcion `withdraw(tokenId)` .
+El retiro parcial no cobra comisiones: no se cobra ninguna comision sino hasta que se retire mas de lo que se depositó (es decir 32 eth)

+Sugerencias para frontend:

+- No permitir retiro si el balance del service contract == 0

 ### How to withdraw the funds of a validator

+It's the same as the partial withdraw but you have to do the voluntary-exit + withdraw (senseinode do) to the 32 eth come back from the deposit contrat to the service contract of this validator.
+This process set the exit date and the NFT change his image to a one that reference to the exit.